INAUGURAL MEETING OF THE CITIZENS’ ASSEMBLY TAKES PLACE AT DUBLIN CASTLE – Dublin Saturday, 15th October 2016.

 Notes to Editor

-Details of the Terms of Reference and Membership of the Expert Advisory Group will be considered by the Assembly later today and, once agreed; details will be made available on the Assembly’s website.
+Details of the Terms of Reference and Membership of the Expert Advisory Group will be considered by the Assembly later today.
+Once agreed, details will be made available on the Assembly’s website.

 RED C Research and Marketing Ltd were appointed to provide a representative sample of 99 members of the public and substitutes for the Citizens’ Assembly.
-The methodology used to select the 99 Citizens, and the names of each member and the counties they come from, will be made available on www.citizensassembly.ie following the inaugural meeting today.
+The methodology used to select the 99 Citizens, the names of each member, and the counties they come from will be available on www.citizensassembly.ie following the inaugural meeting today.

-The Assembly will be calling for submissions from representative groups, citizen organisations and members of the public outlining their views in advance of Assembly meetings and these submissions will help to form the work programme for the debate.
-More information about this can be found on www.citizensassembly.ie .
+The Assembly will call for submissions from representative groups, citizen organisations and members of the public outlining their views in advance of Assembly meetings, and these submissions will help form the work programme for the debate.
+More information about this can be found at www.citizensassembly.ie.

-Once the rules and procedures and work programme have been agreed by the Assembly, they will be made available on the website – www.citizensassembly.ie.
+Once the Assembly has agreed on the rules and procedures and work programme, they will be available on the website – www.citizensassembly.ie.